joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/24/opinion/apple-google-mobile-apps.html?searchResultPosition=2

 **Trump Promises Drug Discount Cards as an Expensive Pre-election Gift**\
-`The $200 cards for prescription drugs, intended for 33 million older Americans, are part of a $6.6 billion promise with dubious legal authority.`\
+`The $200 cards for prescription drugs, intended for 33 million older Americans, are part of a $6.6 billion promise offered to a key constituency.`\
 https://nytimes.com/2020/09/24/us/politics/trump-health-care-plan.html?searchResultPosition=3

 **Facebook Takes Down Networks Linked to Russian Disinformation**\